sigstore/scaffolding/getting-started.md

  * `rekor.rekor-system.svc`

+ ## default namespace

+ To make it easier to test keyless signing without going through the browser based auth, there's an `OIDC issuer` installed on the cluster.
+Just by doing a curl against it will give you an OIDC token that you can use as --identity-token on the calls with `cosign`

 ## Testing Your new Sigstore Kind Cluster

 Let's first run a quick smoke test that does a cosign sign followed by making